How To Paint An Owl On A Christmas Tree

 - Titanium White

-- Primary Blue
+- Cobalt Blue

 I began with a black canvas.
 You can get a black canvas or paint a white canvas black!
 Then I transferred my owl template onto the canvas.
 To do this, I simply rubbed white chalk on the back of the owl.
 Then I traced the owl with a pencil.
 You can ALSO use white graphite paper for the transfer.

 Your transfer won’t be this dark!
 I traced over the transfer again so the owl will show up for demo purposes!
 I also drew the Christmas Tree.

 Then I painted white circles around the green circle with pure titanium white.
 Don’t worry if you need to go outside the circle lines on the chalk drawing!
 I also added a bit of white highlight on the green and then two little dots on the black area of the eyes as shown below.

-Next I painted the head and body with bright aqua green and a tiny bit of white.
+Next I painted the head and body with bright aqua green and a tiny bit of titanium white.
 Load your brush with the aqua first and then dip in the white without mixing the colors together.
-I used the same 1/8″ flat brush.
+I used the same #4 flat brush.
 To get this “feathery” texture, I made sure my brush was dry (no dipping in water).
 If you absolutely need to dip in the water a few times to get the paint to flow, you may do so!

 Pay attention to the direction of the paint on each side of the face… The direction of the strokes go in the same direction of the shape/ contours the shape you are filling in.

 And the belly – the paint strokes are long curves going opposite directions.